Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 1

-Simulate monitoring the Maple and Alphine shipping partners in the Shipping endpoints by adding a [Custom Check](https://docs.particular.net/monitoring/custom-checks/) for each one of them.
+Simulate monitoring the Maple and Alpine shipping partners in the Shipping endpoints by adding a [Custom Check](https://docs.particular.net/monitoring/custom-checks/) for each one of them.

 ### Step 2